-Tim Crowhurst - Building, Disaster Relief in Nepal
+Tim Crowhurst - Building, General Building Projects in Nepal

 I was shocked by the images of the earthquake in Nepal and the ensuing devastation.
 While trekking in Nepal was my initial plan, my priorities changed to how I could help.
 This led me to investigating volunteer companies.
 To help with my decision, I spoke to a few people who had volunteered overseas with Projects Abroad and they spoke highly of the company.
 Upon searching the Projects Abroad website, I found the Nepal Disaster program.

 On 5 June, I embarked on my trip to Nepal from Adelaide with the aim to volunteer for 21 days.
 This was my first solo overseas trip, but I felt confident that I would be in safe hands with the amount of safety and backup that Projects Abroad had in place.

 Upon arrival at Kathmandu Airport, the staff took me directly to my accommodation.
 This was at a local hotel, as the normal homestay arrangements were still being sorted out following the devastation.
 On arrival, the Projects Abroad staff will show you around the local area & familiarize you with the city.
 They will also give you an orientation so that you are familiar with the rules and regulations, as well as cultural sensitivities.
 Due to the dangerous nature of certain parts of Nepal at that time, we were given additional precautions such as avoiding unsafe areas and carrying a mobile phone at all times.

 What was exciting for me was that each day new volunteers arrived.
 I now have Facebook friends from all over the world, and they are all offering me invites to come and stay with them!
 All of the volunteers were there to make a difference on the project.
 We were to build classrooms and a toilet block for Sunrise School as the previous compound was uninhabitable.